Drug Possession Defense Lawyer in Clearwater, Florida

 At Tinny, Meyer & Piccarreto, P.A., we understand the seriousness of drug crime accusations, and we work hard to fight for the rights and freedoms of those who are facing the criminal justice system.
 Attorney Donald F. Tinny has served previously as a prosecutor for the State Attorneys’ Office, where he gained invaluable insight into the methods and arguments they frequently use.
 As a defense attorney, this gives him an invaluable edge in developing an effective criminal defense.

 Trust your case to a firm with over 35 years of combined experience; call Tinny, Myer & Piccarreto, P.A. today by dialing (727) 245-9009.

-Strict Laws; Serious Consequences
+Strict Laws; Serious Consequences in Florida

 Florida has very little tolerance for illegal drugs, jumping straight to a 3rd degree felony charge for possession any amount of most illegal drugs.
 Likewise, Florida is also extraordinarily strict on prescription drugs due to a history of issues with addiction and illegal trade of painkiller medications.